puranjayjain/md-date-time-picker/README.md

 ### Moment
 Why? because parsing dates correctly is not every browser's cup of :tea: and also according to [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) standard

-Moreover, timezones are also an important aspect of date which is an important parameter.
+Moreover, it makes dealing with timezones easier.

 ok.
 Not satisfied with the answer?